Irvington, New York: A change of name

 In 1854, Dearman and Abbotsford combined, and by popular vote adopted the name "Irvington", to honor the American author Washington Irving, who was still alive at that time and living in nearby "Sunnyside" – which is today preserved as a museum.
 Influential residents of the village prevailed upon the Hudson River Railroad, which had reached the village by 1849, to change the name of the train station to "Irvington", and also convinced the Postmaster to change the name of the local post office as well.
 It was thus under the name of "Irvington" that the village incorporated on April 16, 1872.

 By the census of 1860, the population of the village was 599.
 A few years later, in 1863, Irvington was touched by the New York Draft Riots.
 Fearing that the violence in the city, which had to be put down by Federal troops, would spread to Westchester, special police were brought in and quartered in a schoolhouse on Sunnyside Lane.
 They were commanded by James Hamilton – the third son of Alexander Hamilton – whose estate, Nevis, was on South Broadway.
 The presence of this special force deterred any violence a group of draft protestors which passed through Greenburgh on their way to Tarrytown may have intended.
 This was the only instance in which Civil War-related activity directly affected Irvington.

 With convenient rail transportation now available, the village's cool summer breezes off the Hudson and the rural riparian setting began to attract wealthy residents of New York City – businessmen, politicians and professionals – to the area to buy up farms and build large summer residences on their new estates, setting a pattern which would hold until the early 20th century.
 Still, the village continued to expand, with various commercial enterprises opening along the waterfront.
 Pateman & Lockwood, a lumber, coal and building supply company, opened in the village in 1853, and Lord & Burnham, which built boilers and greenhouses, in 1856.
 Both expanded to newly created land across the railroad tracks, in 1889 and 1912 respectively, and the Cypress Lumber Company opened on a nearby site in 1909.
 Notwithstanding this commercial activity, for many years, through the 19th and early 20th centuries, Irvington was a relatively small community surrounded by numerous large estates and mansions where millionaires, aristocrats and captains of industry lived – the population was reported as 2,299 in 1890 and 2,013 in 1898.

-After World War I, some of the bigger estates in the area were broken up into smaller lots, and were developed into communities inside the village, such as Jeffrey Park, Matthiessen Park and Spiro Park.
+After World War I, some of the bigger estates in the area were broken up into smaller lots, and were developed into communities inside the village, such as Jaffray Park, Matthiessen Park and Spiro Park.
 Many of the estates and mansions are now gone, but a small number still exist.
 After World War II, cooperative apartment complexes were built in the village, but despite these changes, Irvington still has many large houses, and is still an overwhelmingly well-heeled community.